openzfs/zfs/.github/CONTRIBUTING.md

 #### General

-* All pull requests must be based on the current master branch and apply without conflicts.
+* All pull requests, except backports and releases, must be based on the current master branch and should apply without conflicts.
 * Please attempt to limit pull requests to a single commit which resolves one specific issue.
 * Make sure your commit messages are in the correct format.
 See the